olivierthereaux/recipes/recipes/Hot-Toddy.md

 # Hot Toddy
 _by steph_

-Few things beat a hot toddy for comfort if you're trying to keep a cold at bay, or just as a winter warmer.
+Few things beat a hot toddy if you're trying to keep a cold at bay, or for comfort as a winter warmer.

-For one steaming cup of hot toddy:
+For one steaming cup of a flavourful hot toddy:

 * 125ml of water
 * 2 whole cloves